frortega/EPIC_LS/README.md

 -----
 #### IMPORTANT TIPS:
 - The calculation time will decrease considerably if scipy is compiled against mkl openblas (or similar) cappable of using multicore (default in anaconda python scipy).
-Remember to check environment variables OMP_NUM_THREADS, MKL_NUM_THREADS, MKL_DOMAIN_NUM_THREADS to have the right number of cores of your machine.
+Remember to check environment variables OMP_NUM_THREADS, MKL_NUM_THREADS, MKL_DOMAIN_NUM_THREADS, OPENBLAS_NUM_THREADS, VECLIB_MAXIMUM_THREADS, NUMEXPR_NUM_THREADS to have the right number of cores of your machine.

 - To use this package add this folder to your PYTHONPATH environment variable.